Trip-Hazard86/Trip-Hazard86/README.md

 - 👋 Hi, I’m @Trip-Hazard86
 - 👀 I’m interested in ... learning how to code and becoming a software developer
 - 🌱 I’m currently learning ...
-I am learning JS & React, and C#
+I am learning C#
-- 💞️ I’m looking to collaborate on ...
-React projects or games created with C#
+- 💞️ I’m looking to collaborate on ... dotnet projects involving websockets/api connections
 - 📫 How to reach me ... please email me at michaelfury86@gmail.com

 <!---